5 Ways to Recognize "A Wolf in Sheep's Clothing"

 And so it is with us.
 As we keep pressing in to know God, who is real, who is Truth, and we set our minds on His Word, spending time there, meditating on it, eventually we become very trained in detecting the "fake."

-How to See Through Deception: 5 Reminders from God’s Word:
+How to Spot and Respond to a Sheep's Clothing: 5 Reminders from God’s Word

 God reminds us in His Word to “watch out,” “beware,” to stay awake.
 He knows and understands how difficult it can be to fight this spiritual battle.
 Some days we get weary, or we get so busy and distracted, we’re not watching anymore for ways we might get tripped up.
 But he tells us, “Be on your guard; stand firm in the faith; be courageous; be strong.”
 1 Cor.
 16:13